Alex Sarr: Washington Wizards (2024–present)

 Sarr declared for the 2024 NBA draft on 12 April 2024.
 On 26 June, he was selected second overall by the Washington Wizards.
 Sarr was picked alongside fellow Frenchmen Zaccharie Risacher (drafted first overall by the Atlanta Hawks) and Tidjane Salaün (drafted sixth by the Charlotte Hornets), making France the first foreign nation to have at least three players picked in the top 10 spots of any NBA draft.
 On 6 July, he signed his rookie contract with the Wizards.

 Sarr averaged 5.5 points and 7.8 rebounds in four Summer League games and had two points, five rebounds, one assist, and two blocks in his NBA debut on 24 October.
 He was named December's Eastern Conference Rookie of the Month.
 On 15 March 2025, he recorded a career-high 34 points, six rebounds and five assists in a 126–123 win over the Denver Nuggets, becoming the youngest player in Wizards' history with a 30-plus-point game.
 He was named to the NBA All-Rookie First Team and finished fourth in overall Rookie of the Year voting, behind winner Stephon Castle, Zaccharie Risacher, and Jaylen Wells.

+Sarr made 48 starts for Washington during the 2025–26 NBA season, recording averages of 16.3 points, 7.4 rebounds, and 2.7 assists.
+On 15 June 2026, Sarr underwent surgery to repair a fractured right foot incurred in an offseason workout.
+He was expected to be ready for the beginning of the 2026-27 season.